-If the stuff is sold at Home Depot, it must be fine, right?
+If the stuff is sold at Home Depot or used on school playgrounds, it must be safe, right?

 Let’s take a look at the active ingredient of the most popular fire ant killer brands on the market: Hydramethylnon Conveniently, the other 99% of the ingredients are unlabeled for these products.

 Hydramethylnon is an organic compound commonly used as an insecticide for cockroaches and ants.
 It is in many popular brands of fire ant killer including Amdro, Combat, Blatex, Cyaforce, Cyclon, Faslane, Grant’s, Impact, Matox, Maxforce, Pyramdron, Siege, and Wipeout.

 According to the National Pesticide Information Center, the EPA has classified hydramethylnon as a possible (group C) human carcinogen due to the development of tumors of the uterus, adrenals, and lungs in rats.
 This classification means that, although hydramethylnon has been shown to cause cancer in one strain or sex of a laboratory animal, there is inadequate or no evidence that it may cause cancer in humans.

 Besides development of cancerous tumors, here are some of the negative reproductive effects when rats were exposed to hydramethylnon which is commonly found as the active ingredient in commercial fire ant killer: